 do not use superscript online or with emails, but generally superscript is preferred if it’s readable

 Wisconsin Alumni Research Foundation (WARF)

 Wisconsin Alumni Student Board (WASB)

-A student group founded in 1980 that is affiliated with WAA and functions as an ambassador to the student community.
+a student group founded in 1980 that is affiliated with WAA and functions as an ambassador to the student community.

-The idea that, together, members of the campus community create and apply learning inside and outside the classroom to make the world a better place.
+initial caps; the idea that, together, members of the campus community create and apply learning inside and outside the classroom to make the world a better place.

 Wisconsin Field House

-The official name is the Wisconsin (not UW) Field House; do not capitalize the in the Field House or the Wisconsin Field House.
+the official name is the Wisconsin (not UW) Field House; do not capitalize the in the Field House or the Wisconsin Field House.